-BrandsEye is proud to have partnered with the University of Southern California’s Norman Lear Centre for their Africa Narrative research, a project which seeks to understand and change the way Americans see Africa.
+BrandsEye is proud to have partnered with the University of Southern California’s Norman Lear Centre on their Africa Narrative research, an initative which seeks to understand and change the way Americans see Africa.

-The Africa Narrative seeks more balance, diversity and nuance in Africa storytelling that does justice to realities of the continent and its 54 countries.
+The Africa Narrative study seeks to provide a more balanced nuanced view of African storytelling that does justice to realities of the continent and its 54 countries.
 As a first step toward that goal, Africa in the Media aims to understand African depictions and ultimately their impact on African tourism, trade and investment.

 BrandsEye provided the Centre with human-verified social media analysis on 1.6 million Twitter mentions of Africa and African states, offering an unfiltered view of American public sentiment toward the continent.
 Coupled with the Centre’s TV news content analysis, the results confirm the argument that Africa is mostly ignored and widely stereotyped in the media when it does appear.